 The court usually prefers to award monetary damages whenever possible because it is easier to enforce and does not require the defendant to perform a task that he or she is reluctant to do.
 If the court orders specific performance, the defendant might face multiple consequences, such as a contempt charge or a heavy fine, if he or she refuses to fulfill the order.

 If you need help with specific performance cases, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.